 CULTURAL INFORMATION // The family is central to Honduran daily life and society, and strong emphasis is placed on family loyalty.
 Not only do family ties form a vital part of social identity, but they provide assistance in business.
 There are many comidas típicas (“typical foods”) associated with the various regions of the country, including sopa de hombre (“man’s soup”) and other seafood dishes in the south, queso con chile (“cheese with chili peppers”).
 The gap between the wealthy (and even the middle-class) and the poor is pronounced.
 Impoverished families in rural areas typically live on tiny parcels of land.
 Football (soccer) is a passion for many Hondurans.
 There is scarcely a village that does not sponsor a team or club at some level of competition, and international matches often arouse great emotion.
 The national team has remained a strong contender; it advanced to the semifinals in the 1998 World Cup, and it took second place at the 1999 Pan American Games after defeating the United States, Uruguay,Cuba, Jamaica, and Canada in turn.

-MINISTRY // The ministry in Honduras consists of volunteering at an orphanage in the first half of the day discipling children to follow Jesus and other efforts will consist of local evangelism, village development and simply building friendships with gospel intentionality.
+MINISTRY // The ministry in Honduras consists of volunteering at a local school.
+Other efforts will consist of local evangelism, village development and simply building friendships with gospel intentionality.
 GY staff will lead the students to integrate with the local way of life in the village and learn the language with the purpose of sharing Gospel truth.
 There are many in this rural village who have never heard the true gospel so it is our goal to gain their trust through a relationship and impart to them the good news of redemption through Christ alone!